purang2/ComputerVision/README.md

 # ComputerVision
-to upload studied materials and ideas of term-project from my brain
+A repository for upload studied materials and ideas of term-project from my brain